CambridgeNuclear/SCONE/docs/User Manual.rst

     that defines the domains of integration of each tally
   - filter (*optional*): can filter out particles with certain properties, preventing them from scoring results
+  - handleVirtual (*optional*, default = 0): if set to 1, delta tracking virtual collisions are tallied with a collisionClerk as well as physical collisions

 * trackClerk